Afedra/breed-locator-ml/README.md

 ##### Preparing Images
 * enables drawing rectangles around breeds in images -- WARNING: this task takes a long time to complete
 * removes bounding boxes from accidental clicks
-* uses OpenCV grabCut() to segment dog from background -- WARNING: this script takes hours to complete
+* uses OpenCV grabCut() to segment breed from background -- WARNING: this script takes hours to complete

 ##### Extracting Features
 * extract 13-dim Haralick texture and color histogram from fore- and background of images -- WARNING: this script takes hours to complete